BrockDSL/ArcGIS-StoryMaps-Workshop/README.md

 # StoryMaps
 Resources for the ArcGIS StoryMaps workshop using the hobby of geocaching as a topic for creating an online story map.

-Prepping for the Story Map Workshop
+# Prepping for the Story Map Workshop

-Part One:
+# Part One:Download files from GitHub
 1. Go to https://github.com/brockmdgl/StoryMap
 2. Download the zip file which contains all images, basic outline document for the story map, a step-by-step tutorial and a CSV we will use to create a map.
 3. Extract all files and note where the extracted files are saved (default is in DOWNLOADS directory).

-Part Two:
+# Part Two: Setting up ArcGIS Online and Making a Map
 1. Go to Arcgis.com and create a public account.
 2. Sign in to Arcgis.com
 3. Click the MAP tab.